Host your blog in a Cloud VM using Docker

 Takeaway

-This move re-inforced my opinion that every abstraction introduced to a project (kamal in this scenario) should bring value that significantly surpasses the learning curve and complexity it’d add.
+This move reinforced my opinion that every abstraction introduced to a project (kamal in this scenario) should provide value that significantly surpasses the learning curve and complexity the abstraction adds.
 Otherwise, that abstraction should be discarded.
-While kamal is a great alternative to Kubernetes, its a total overkill for hosting simple projects (like this blog).
+While kamal is a great alternative to Kubernetes, its a total overkill when hosting simple projects (like this blog).

 I hope this post helps you host your blog or other hobby projects using Docker.